uptane/uptane-standard/uptane-standard.md

 We assume the following system preconditions for Uptane:

-* Vehicles have regular connectivity established.
-The common scenario is cellular connectivity, but Uptane could also be applied via other communication channels such as WiFi and even wired connections.
+* Vehicles have the ability to establish connectivity to required backend services.
+For example, this could be done through cellular, Wi-Fi, or hard-wired mechanisms.
 * ECUs are either directly connected to the communication channel, or they are indirectly connected via some sort of gateway.
 The gateway may not be trusted.
 * ECUs are programmable and provide sufficient performance to be updated.
 * ECUs must be able to perform a public key cryptography operation as well as some supporting operations.